edbennett/web-novice/_episodes/05-scraping.md

 > > import pandas
 > > from bs4 import BeautifulSoup
 > >
+> > # From the url displayed in the browser in the address bar
 > > response = requests.get("https://www.epexspot.com/en/market-data",
 > >                         params=dict(market_area="GB",
 > >                                     trading_date="2021-03-19",